SuvanshVaid27/AWS-Based-Web-Scraping-Application-End-to-End-/README.md

 SQL, Python, AWS Cloud and shell scripting were used to create this data solution.
 The following steps describe the whole process in a simple manner:

 1. Install a new postgres database into a T3.micro EC2 instance

-  * The very first step was
+   * The very first step was creating a Free Tier t2.micro EC2 Linux instance [Link](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html)

 2. Design and code a small scraping python app in vs code or similar
 3. Use the app to scrape 200+ news articles and inspect the data.
 More data fields